 The Welcome screen provides information about the Oracle Universal Installer.
+The following function buttons appear on the installation screens.

 - Deinstall Products: Deinstall individual components or the entire product.
-This button appears only on the Welcome screen. - About Oracle Universal Installer: View the version number of the installer in use. - Exit: Quit the installation process and exit the installer. - Help: Access detailed information about the functionality of each screen. - Installed Products: View currently installed products or to deinstall the entire product or components.

-- Previous: Return to the previous screen. - Next: Move to the next screen.
+This button appears only on the Welcome screen. - About Oracle Universal Installer: View the version number of the installer in use. - Exit: Quit the installation process and exit the installer. - Help: Access detailed information about the functionality of each screen. - Installed Products: View currently installed products or to deinstall the entire product or components. - Previous: Return to the previous screen. - Next: Move to the next screen.